 “Huh…?!
 Really?”

-Mora looked at Terra in surprise, the younger woman's face 15 centimeters above hers.
-Terra opened her arms with a bitter smile, almost two meters separating the tips of her left and right fingers.
-“As you can see, no one needs to protect me, don’t you think?”
+Surprised, Mora looked at Terra, whose younger face was fifteen centimeters above hers.
+Terra opened her arms with a wistful smile.
+Almost two meters separated the tips of her left and right fingers.
+“As you can see, I don't need anyone to protect me, don’t you think?”

 Her aunt and uncle looked at each other and nodded.